 The Sapphire Reserve earns 3x points on dining purchases.
 You can also earn 3X points on travel immediately after earning your $300 travel credit ($300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year).
-All non-bonus spending should be put on the Freedom Unlimited to earn an unlimited 1.5x points on every dollar spent.
+All non-bonus spending should be put on the Freedom Unlimited to earn an unlimited 1.5x cash back on every dollar spent.
 The 50% earning bonus can add up quickly.

 When you redeem your points for award travel, transfer your Freedom Unlimited points to your Sapphire Reserve account.
 Doing so makes each point worth 1.5 cents (instead of 1 cent each) or eligible for 1:1 point transfers to any Ultimate Rewards travel partner.